Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Practical Tips for Buying a College Mattress

 • Measure the room, doorway, and stair turns before ordering.
-Twin XL is usually easier to manage than Queen.
+A Twin XL is much easier to carry than a Queen.

 • Use a waterproof protector on day one so spills do not complicate the trial period.

-• Give the mattress at least a couple of weeks before deciding the firmness is wrong.
+• Sleep on the mattress for at least two weeks before deciding whether the firmness is wrong, and check the brand’s required break-in period before starting a return.

 • Rotate it every 3 to 6 months, especially if it is all-foam.